 In addition, people hate waiting for replies.
 On day one I was annoyed often whenever my colleague took more than 20 minutes to reply.
 We decided to share our schedule later on to avoid such confusion.
 Read about calendar scheduling again!

 I don’t think I have to mention the tools but for starters – you can try your office communication tool or try something new this time for a breath of fresh air.
-Slack tops the list but you have many options in the market.
+Consider using these slack alternatives.

 Pro Tip – Have a cautious mix of Banter and productive chat to not lose productivity!